Sunrise Fire-Rescue is comprised of the following divisions:

-Sunrise Fire-Rescue maintains an integrated Emergency Medical Services (EMS) Division, which encompasses regulatory requirements, quality improvement and medical oversight for the department.
+Sunrise Fire-Rescue maintains an integrated Emergency Medical Services (EMS) Division, which oversees regulatory medical requirements and quality improvement for the department.

 The EMS Division provides the highest level of pre-hospital services for City residents and visitors.
 All Sunrise emergency response units are permitted by the State of Florida as Advanced Life Support (ALS) units - the highest level of permit issued.
 The "ALS" designation means paramedic services are provided on all incidents.